evixhelo/PA-SD-group31/iteration1/useCase-Attendance.md

 ## Main succes scenario
 1. lunch-parent opens the attendance sheet page for this group
-2. lunch-parent chooses an attending student that is not yet chosen
+2. lunch-parent selects an attending student that has not yet been selected
 3. lunch-parent marks student as present
-4. lunch-parent marks the payment of the student if the student payed
+4. lunch-parent marks the payment of the student if the student has paid

-5. lunch-parent repeats step 2-4 until every student is chosen
+lunch-parent repeats step 2-4 until every student is selected

-6. lunch-parent submits the attendance sheet
+5. lunch-parent submits the attendance sheet
-7. the system informs the lunch-parent of the result
+6. the system informs the lunch-parent of the result of the action

 ## Extensions
 none